 DSC Curve Solutions(DCS) - thermal analysis

 To download DSC Curve Solutions Order Form:

 Download DCS Order/Trial Form

 To download and install DSC Curve Solutions for 64x computers: Download-Install DCS 64x

-To download and install DSC Curve Solutions for 32x (86x) computers: Download-Install DCS 32x
+To download and install DSC Curve Solutions for 32x (a.k.a.
+86x) computers: Download-Install DCS 32x

 • Screen Resolution 1024 x 780 or higher